chewyfish/trust0/README.md

 * [docs/Invocation.md](./docs/Invocation.md) : Presents a brief synopsis on how to run the main Trust0 binaries
 * [docs/Utilities.md](./docs/Utilities.md) : Details several handy utilities, which facilitate various Trust0 chores
 * [docs/Examples.md](./docs/Examples.md) : Showcases the provided examples, that'll let you see Trust0 in action

-### Contributions

-We welcome and appreciate questions, bug issues, ideas and the like.
-However, code contributions are currently closed until after the first release.

 ### License